danielj314/project-one/README.md

 -   Menu items displaying back to front when floating list items left.
 I solved this with a google search to https://stackoverflow.com/questions/20920265/horizontal-menu-how-to-float-right-but-keep-the-menu-items-in-the-correct-order there was a piece of example code wich showed how to re-order the list items in the menu.
 I had to float the entire ul right, instead of only the li.

+my logo was underlined blue each time i hovered over it. using the google inspect tool, I realised that it was not underlined but had a blue background due to bootstrap styling. as this was a text decoration i used the code "text-decoration: none;" in my css file which overrides this background color.

 -   Hero image appearing behind header: this was resolved by re-watching tutorial videos provided by Code institute in the css module.